keegancrute/webex-msp-automation-toolkit/licenses/README.md

 ## Requirements

-      pip install pandas requests ratelimit
+    pip install pandas requests ratelimit openpyxl

 ---

 ## Security Notes
 - No secrets or tokens are stored in these scripts.
 - `WEBEX_ACCESS_TOKEN` must be exported as an environment variable.
-- Organization ID lists must be populated manually and should not be committed.
+- Organization ID lists, if used, should not be committed to version control.